Pedro-henrique-silv/bmc/courses/ModSim2018.md

  Task for this class:

  * Write a Jupyter notebook to find the trajectory of a ball considering the air drag proportional to the square root of the ball velocity.
-Consider that the initial velocity of the particle is v0 = 30 m/s and the initial angle with the horizontal plane is 30 degrees, the gravity acceleration is g = 9.81 m/s^2, the mass of the ball is m = 0.43 kg and the air drag coefficient is b= 0.006 kg m^{1/2}/s{3/2}.
+Consider that the initial velocity of the particle is v0 = 30 m/s and the initial angle with the horizontal plane is 30 degrees, the gravity acceleration is g = 9.81 m/s^2, the mass of the ball is m = 0.43 kg and the air drag coefficient is $b= 0.006 kg.m^{1/2}/s^{3/2}$.

  Readings (for Lecture 7):